amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > ## Python Syntax: Strings
 >
-> ### Strings
 > Characters that you want Python to interpret as single piece of text need to be quoted.
 > This is called a string.
 > You can uses either single-quotes `'` or double-quotes `"` to wrap a string, although single-quotes are more common (and you don't have to hit the shift-key)
 {: .callout}

 Strings will be one of our workhorse data types.
-Already we've used strings to read folder paths and to write new paths.
+We've used strings to read folder paths and write new paths.
-We will also them in other contexts as well.
+Later on, we'll use them in other contexts as well.

 Strings include a number of methods to manipulate them.
 For example,